ZentaChain/ZentaDex/README.md

 ### *License*
 *Distributed under the MIT License.
 See `LICENSE` for more information.*

-*[This project is under active development, there may be breaking changes.]*

 #### *Zentadex has been stopped because DEX could not attract the expected attention.
 The Core code is almost done and works without issues.
 (26.07.2019)*